AWARDS, HONORS, AND RECOGNITION

 - Board Member, Wisconsin Early Autism Project Medical Review Board (Infant Autism Study)

-Mr. Horn served on the bench as a full-time judicial court commissioner from 1991-1993.
+John served on the bench as a full-time judicial court commissioner from 1991-1993.
 He heard and decided hundreds of legal matters and wrote extensive judicial opinions on complex issues and cases.
 He conducted bail hearings, small claims mediations, mental health commitments, and guardianships, among other actions.
 He made national news for setting record high bail on a defendant charged with stunning animal abuses.
-Of Mr. Horn’s judicial service, Wisconsin Supreme Court Justice Ann Walsh Bradley wrote: "John's dedication shows.
+Of John’s judicial service, Wisconsin Supreme Court Justice Ann Walsh Bradley wrote: "John's dedication shows.
 He meets the challenges with quality.
 He has keen insight into developing legal issues."

 Estate Planning Private Practice